Specialties and experience

-I met my husband, another Obstetrician & Gynaecologist in the operating theatres at the John Radcliffe Hospital!
+I met my husband, another Obstetrician & Gynaecologist in the operating theatres at the John Radcliffe Hospital.
 From Oxford, our jobs took us to Cambridge, Peterborough and Norfolk and Norwich Hospitals.
-We successfully applied for higher specialist training jobs in London and I worked for three years at the University College Hospital London specializing in reproductive (fertility) medicine and surgery, Ultrasound scanning and laparoscopic surgery.
+We successfully competed for higher specialist training jobs in London.
+I worked for three years at the University College Hospital London specializing in reproductive (fertility & hormone) medicine and surgery, Ultrasound scanning and laparoscopic surgery.
 We had our daughter while I was completing this training.

-In 2000, we both successfully applied for consultant jobs at the Norfolk & Norwich University Hospital, but moved in 2003 to take up our present posts as Consultant Obstetricians and Gynaecologists in Bristol.
-Tim specializes in Fetal (baby) and Maternal problems during pregnancy.
+In 2000, we successfully competed for consultant jobs at the Norfolk & Norwich University Hospital, moving in 2003 to take up our present posts as Consultant Obstetricians and Gynaecologists in Bristol.